On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ of relatively high degree: An overview, preliminaries and basic set-up

-4pt On the other hand, there has been an attempt to look at the irreducibility problem for the Hilbert scheme of smooth curves with a different perspective.
-As a matter of fact, there are several sources in the literature suggesting that what Severi indeed had in mind in his original assertion regarding the irreducibility of $\mathcal{H}_{d,g,r}$ might have been the following statement, which one may call the {\bf Modified Assertion of Severi}; cf. \cite[page 489]{CS} or AMS Mathematical Reviews MR1221726(95a:14026).
+4pt Despite these partial positive results, Severi's second assertion turns out to be false in general: counterexamples have been provided by Eisenbud and Harris (see \cite{EH}), by Mezzetti and Sacchiero (see \cite{MS}) and by the third named author (see \cite{Keem}).
+On the other hand, there has been an attempt to look at the irreducibility problem for the Hilbert scheme of smooth curves from a different perspective.
+As a matter of fact, in all counterexamples quoted above the irreducible components unexpected by Severi parametrize non linearly normal curves and indeed there are several sources in the literature suggesting that what Severi indeed had in mind in his original assertion might have been the following statement; cf. \cite[page 489]{CS} or the review by Lopez of \cite{Keem} on MathSciNet; AMS Mathematical Reviews MR1221726(95a:14026).

-\begin{mcs} A nonempty $\mathcal{H}^\mathcal{L}_{d,g,r}$ is irreducible for any triple $(d,g,r)$ in the Brill-Noether range $\rho (d,g,r):=g-(r+1)(g-d+r)\ge 0$, where $\mathcal{H}^\mathcal{L}_{d,g,r}$ is the union of those components of ${\mathcal{H}}_{d,g,r}$ whose general element is linearly normal. \end{mcs}
+\begin{mcs} A nonempty $\mathcal{H}^\mathcal{L}_{d,g,r}$ is irreducible for any triple $(d,g,r)$ in the Brill-Noether range $\rho (d,g,r)=g-(r+1)(g-d+r)\ge 0$, where $\mathcal{H}^\mathcal{L}_{d,g,r}$ is the union of those components of ${\mathcal{H}}_{d,g,r}$ whose general element is linearly normal. \end{mcs}